 Grand Theft Auto: San Andreas is coming to VR.
 That’s right, the mega-popular Rockstar Games title will launch for Oculus Quest 2 (the VR headset from the company formerly known as Facebook, which will also be rebranded as the Meta Quest).
 This will mark the first time a GTA game is fully playable in virtual reality.
 Since GTA 6 is still far from being finished, this new version of San Andreas will have to hold us over.
 Here’s everything you need to know about the VR port from its possible release timeframe to all sorts of other updates.

-When is the GTA: San Andreas VR release date?
+When will GTA: San Andreas VR be released?

-GTA: San Andreas for Oculus Quest 2 doesn’t have an official release date yet, and it’ll likely be a while before we can play it.
+Rockstar Games has yet to confirm when GTA: San Andreas for Oculus Quest 2 will launch, but it’ll likely be a while before we can play it.
 Though, we’d bet money this game will launch before GTA 6.

 Is there a GTA: San Andreas VR trailer?

 There isn’t a trailer for GTA: San Andreas on Oculus Quest 2, but you can watch the announcement video above.

 As part of the Facebook Connect 2021 presentation, Meta Platforms’ CEO Mark Zuckerberg said “this new version of what I think is one of the greatest games ever made, will offer players an entirely new way to experience this iconic open world in virtual reality.”

 In this snippet from Facebook Connect 2021, Zuckerberg unveiled the game, though no footage or images for the upcoming project were shown.

 We’ll likely get a trailer for the game closer to its launch.

 What is the GTA: San Andreas VR price?